-Where you are asked to make corrections or revisions to your thesis, the examiners’ report forms will provide details of these corrections or revisions.
+Where you are asked to make corrections or revisions to your thesis, the examiners’ report forms will provide details of these corrections.
 You may also be given information at the oral examination about the required corrections or revisions.
 You should make sure that you understand the nature of the required corrections and revisions and discuss them with your supervisor.

 It is important that you understand the differences between minor and major corrections and revision and resubmission of your thesis as the procedures when you have completed the corrections or revisions are different.

 - Revise or resubmit: normally one year (*)